The Planters' Guild · A Pillar of the Guild

 Umbel

 All pedicels arise from a single common point, flat or rounded top.
-Agapanthus, Allium, and the California-native buckwheats (Eriogonum).
+Includes the California-native buckwheats (Eriogonum).

 Compound umbel inflorescence illustration — Queen Anne's lace (Daucus carota)